gkjohnson/three-mesh-bvh/API.md

 ## SerializedBVH

-Plain-object representation of a `MeshBVH` produced by [MeshBVH.serialize](MeshBVH.serialize) and consumed by [MeshBVH.deserialize](MeshBVH.deserialize).
+Plain-object representation of a `MeshBVH` produced by `MeshBVH.serialize` and consumed by `MeshBVH.deserialize`.
 Suitable for transfer across WebWorker boundaries or storage, with optional buffer sharing via `SharedArrayBuffer`.